 The approval process

-Landcom submitted a concept State Significant Development Application to the Department of Planning, Industry and Environment in August 2019.
+Landcom submitted a concept State Significant Development Application to the Department of Planning, Industry and Environment (Department) in August 2019.

 After receiving public submissions, Landcom prepared a Response to Submissions report which was submitted to the Department in November 2019.
 The Department asked for further information in December 2019, which Landcom responded to in April 2020.